 Asking for feedback isn’t solely so your team can wrap up just finished projects.
 Develop the habit of intentionally asking your customers what they think about your services and how you can improve their experience with you.

 For example, after providing your services to them, call to ask for feedback about how it was helpful or not.
 Give them the opportunity to tell you what was challenging and could have been done differently.
 By engaging them that way, you not only show interest in their opinion, but you also get to learn credible information that might benefit your future clients.
+The benefits of customer engagement cannot be overemphasized and should be taken seriously.
+They can affect your bottom line and help you stay ahead of the competition.

 Let them know early enough that you don’t mind feedback and strongly encourage them to.
 That way, you get to lay the foundation for long-term collaboration.